4th of July BURGER Recipe – it will blow your mind what is in it.

 - ½ pound bacon, cut in half and cooked crisp

 - Tomatoes sliced

 To achieve full-flavored burgers, I use ground chuck as a starter for its fat content.
 70/30 blend is going to be 70% lean meat and 30% fat.

 Ground round is a leaner cut of beef, so you will need to increase the fat for a more intense beef flavor by adding another cut like ground beef short ribs or ground brisket of beef.

 You may have to ask your butcher for ground short ribs as it is not typically available in the meat case pre-ground.
 If ground short ribs are not available ground brisket is a good substitute.

 - Combine the mayonnaise, bread crumps and soup mix in a mixing bowl, set aside for 2 to 3 hours, to allow the dried soup mix and hydrate in the mayonnaise, or overnight in the refer.

 - Combine the beef with mayonnaise mixture.
 Mix your hamburger by hand and form into 12 to 6 meatballs of equal size, then flatten into patties.

 - Pan broil or Grill hamburgers over medium heat 375ᵒF.
 I prefer top of the stove pan-broiling for maximum flavor.
 Top with cheese about 5 minutes prior to desired doneness and cook until cheese begins to melt slightly.

 - Cook hamburgers until desired doneness.

 - Hamburger Buns.
-While hamburgers are cooking buttered and toast in pan for best results or on the grill over medium heat.
+While hamburgers are cooking buttered and toast in the oven for best results or on the grill over medium heat.